 2OSHA considers contaminated laundry to be laundry that has been soiled with blood or other potentially infectious materials (OPIM) or may contain sharps.
 Therefore, any laundry workers with duties to launder athletic uniforms or towels contaminated with blood or OPIM will be considered an employee with potential occupational exposure.
-Contaminated laundry will be segregated from other laundry according to procedures identified in Section 4.6 (Laundry) and only handled by employees appropriately trained and vaccinated (unless declination is signed) according to the
+Contaminated laundry will be segregated from other laundry according to procedures identified in Chapter 3 - Laundry and only handled by employees enrolled in the BBP program.